api3dao/airseeker/README.md

 See [configuration](./config/configuration.md) for details.

+## Contracts

+See [contracts](./contracts/README.md) for the Api3ServerV1BuilderTipExtension reference implementation and how to deploy it.

 ## Versioning and release

 Airseeker uses [semantic versioning](https://semver.org/).
 The version is specified in the `package.json` file.
 The